michel4j/django-crisp-modals/README.md

         )

 5. In your views, use the ModalCreateView, ModalUpdateView, ModalConfirmView, and ModalDeleteView classes as follows.
 Include `delete_url` in the form kwargs for the ModalUpdateView class to show the delete button within the form.
+By default, the form will be submitted to the same URL as the view, but you can override this by adding a `form_action` variable to the form keyword arguments.

     ```python
     from crisp_modals.views import ModalCreateView, ModalUpdateView, ModalDeleteView